- January 24, 2017

 Say US News adjusted their rankings for average debt level after graduation.
 Dentistry would not be the number 1 job in America.
 It might not even be in the top 100.
 Praising dentistry as a high income occupation without mentioning student debt is like praising an owner of a 10,000 square foot home for his wealth without mentioning that the entire thing is mortgaged.

 If you’re a talented young dentist, don’t lose heart.
 I speak with dentists all the time and help them come up with a plan to tackle their student debt.
 Yes the cost of attending dental school is outrageous.
 However, once you have the debt the only route is to evaluate the best options for repayment to save the most money and act on it.
+Luckily, I save the average dentist over $100,000 over the life of their loan payback.
+Most dentists leave a ton of money on the table with their student loans, and I want to pick it up and put it back in your pocket.

 I Can Help